 We started by running unconverted applications with 1995 and 1996 dates to provide a baseline for comparison.
 1996 was the last leap year of the 20th century.
 2000 was also a leap year, and this was also a Y2K concern.
 There was a widespread belief in IT that 2000 was an exception.
 Century years, like 1900, are not leap years, but there is an exception to the exception.
 Century years that are divisible by 400 are leap years, so this had to be thoroughly checked and tested.

 We rolled the input files forward four and eight years, then ran the converted applications across the end of 1999, into 2000 and again for 2003 to 2004.
 The dates in the output files were then set back four or eight years respectively and the results should have been identical to the 1996 output.
-My two teams were responsible for 22 applications ranging from the large to the tiny, with over three thousand programs.
-The mananagement of all this was complicated by the need for continuing “business as usual” changes to these applications while we were doing the Y2K work.
+The management of all this was complicated by the need for continuing “business as usual” changes to these applications while we were doing the Y2K work.
 Co-ordination of all these different versions of the same programs was a huge challenge.
 Outsiders have no idea of the complexities of configuration and release management in a big IT operation.

-These simulations exposed many more problems not just with our code, but also with all the utility and housekeeping routines and tools.
+These simulations exposed many more problems not just with our code, but also with obscure elements of the operating systems and all the utility and housekeeping routines and tools.
 Investigating the causes of the discrepancies was time consuming and required deep technical expertise.
+Was the discrepancy a genuine error that needed to be fixed, or a complicaation we had not allowed for in our testing?

 In these test runs we overrode the mainframe system date within the test runs.
 In the final stage of testing we went a step further.
 We booted up a mainframe LPAR (logical partition) to run with the future dates.
 I managed this exercise.
 We had a corner of the office with a sign saying “you are now entering 2000”, and everything was done with future dates.
-This exercise flagged up further problems with code that we had been confident would run smoothly.Y2K was a fascinating time in my career because I was at a point that I now recognise as a sweet spot.
+This exercise flagged up further problems with code that we had been confident would run smoothly and also flushed out problems with the way our systems interacted with the operating system.
+It exposed how much we didn’t know that we didn’t know!Y2K was a fascinating time in my career because I was at a point that I now recognise as a sweet spot.
 I was still sufficiently technically skilled to do anything that my team members could do, even being called on to fix overnight production problems.
 However, I was sufficiently confident, experienced and senior to be able to give presentations to the most senior managers explaining problems and what the appropriate solutions would be.

 For these reasons I know what I’m talking about when I write that Y2K was a huge problem that had to be tackled.
 The UK’s financial sector would have suffered a massive blow if we had not fixed the problem.
 I can’t say how widespread the damage might have been, but I do know it would have been appalling.